 Part of my mission at Fed by the Farm is sharing simple whole food recipes made with ingredients sourced from local farms.
-So what is whole food, and what does it mean for a recipe to be made with whole foods?
+So what is a whole food diet, and what does it mean for a recipe to be made with whole foods?

 Let’s look at some examples of what whole food is and isn’t.

-This is whole food at its purest.
-There is nothing added or taken away.
+This is whole food in its natural state.
+Nothing has been added or taken away.

-- Cuts of meat or fish (ex. chuck roast, chicken breast, filet of salmon)
+- Cuts of meat or fish (ex. chuck roast, chicken breast, salmon, eggs)

 - Nuts